A13J0MC/reconciliation_project/README.md

    docker-compose up -d
    ```

-   This will start the SFTP server on port 2222, the Postgres database on port 5432, pgAdmin on port 8080, and SFTPGo (with web UI) on ports 2022 (SFTP) and 8082 (web).
+   This will start the SFTP server on port 2222, the Postgres database on port 5432, pgAdmin on port 8080, SFTPGo (with web UI) on ports 2022 (SFTP) and 8082 (web), and MinIO on ports 9000 (API) and 9001 (console).

 ## Verification